lefosg/my-malloc-free/README.md

 There is a lot of research done on memory allocators.
 We point out some advanced implementations, other than a simple implicit free list with first fit:

-- Explicit free list: see branch explicit/first-fit for that.
+- Explicit free list: see branch explicit/first-fit for that
+- Hybrid allocators: see branch implicit/hybrid-mmap for that
 - Segragated free lists
 - Buddy systems
 - Slab allocators
 - Layered architecture allocators
-- Hybrid allocators

 Advanced concepts to consider when building a memory allocator:
 - Deferred coalescing